httpwg/wg-materials/interim-13-08/arrangements.md

 ### Register

-Interim meetings are primarily for active participants in the work; therefore, preference will be given to those who have taken part in mailing list discussion.
-Limited space will be available for observers.
-If you have not yet been active on the mailing list, but will be doing so going forward, let us know that.
+Interim meetings are primarily for active participants in the work; therefore, if there are more registrants than space allows, preference may be given to those who have taken part in mailing list discussion.
+If you have not yet been active on the mailing list, but will be doing so going forward, let us know that, to help make this decision.

+If you only wish to observe the meeting, please denote that in your registration; we usually have additional seating that isn't "at the table", but is suitable for observing, and this helps us manage space constraints.

 Likewise, the purpose of interim meetings is for stakeholders to work towards consensus on key points.
-Therefore, if any one company, project or concern is over-represented in registrations, they may be asked to withdraw participants to assure balanced representation.
+Therefore, if any one company, project or concern is over-represented in registrations, they may be asked to withdraw participants (or denote them as observers) to assure balanced representation.

 Remote participation facilities might be available; if you're interested, please indicate this.